-AS MISS MINDEN WHAT GOALS DID YOU HOPE TO ACHIEVE DURING YOUR Reign this year?
+AS MISS MINDEN WHAT GOALS DID YOU HOPE TO ACHIEVE DURING YOUR REIGN THIS YEAR?

 My goal this year was to be as active in the community as possible.
 I feel like I have done that and will continue to serve any way that I can until my reign is over.
 I planned to do a T-Shirt fundraiser for St. Jude and present a check as Miss Minden and I achieved that goal.
 I planned to hand out positivity bands everywhere I went as a visual reminder to speak kind things to yourself and others and I have been able to do that at several parades and various events in the community.
 I planned to go into schools and speak to them about my Community Service Initiative, "Nothing But Positive", and I have gotten to do that, as well.
 My hope is that every person I meet walks away feeling like I truly care about them, because I do.
-I have had little girls and even teens come up to me after pageants/events or leave me messages on social media telling me that I am an inspiration to them and that they feel like they can compete now because they have seen me up there and that is truly what being a titleholder is all about.
-It is about being a role model, a mentor, and somebody that makes everybody feel like а somebody.
-My goal has always been to make people feel loved. accepted, and included, that and they matter.
-I hope my legacy as Miss Minden will be just that.
+I have had little girls and even teens come up to me after pageants/events or leave me messages on social media telling me that I am an inspiration to them and that they feel like they can compete now because they have seen me up there and that is truly what being a titleholder is hope my legacy be just that.